The most important advices for a startup building an IT product

 Do not work by yourself – find experts

 Not every Jack can be a master of all trades.
 However, startup owners should have at least basic knowledge in the fields of economics, accounting, law, and information technology.
 In order to minimize the risk of failure in these areas, in some cases, entrepreneurs should contact specialists and consultants.
 Such expert advice will help to look at the product from the professional point of view, as well as to precisely analyze the business model and indicate possible directions for development.
 That’s why you don’t need to have extensive knowledge about programming to start a technology startup.
-All you need is a business partner with technical skills and knowledge or a known and experienced software house
+All you need is a business partner with technical skills and knowledge or a known and experienced software development company.

 Boast about your startup